christian130/docs/v20.1/make-queries-fast.md

   2844047
 ```

-In this case, since one table is much larger than the other (about 10x) the size, we would like to [make sure a lookup join is used](#use-the-right-join-type).
-But let's not worry about that yet.
-For now, let's write our query.

 ### Use the right index

-Here is a query that fetches the right answer to our question: "Who are the 25 highest-paid employees?"
+Below is a query that fetches the right answer to our question: "Who are the 25 highest-paid employees?"
 Note that because the `salaries` table includes historical salaries for each employee, we needed to check that the salary is current by ensuring the salary record's `to_date` column is in the future in the `WHERE` clause.

-This also required exploring the data a bit with some test queries and discovering that $145k was the right value to use so we weren't scanning too many records.
+Building this query also required exploring the data a bit with some test queries and discovering that $145k was the right lower bound to use on `salary` so we weren't scanning too many records.

 {% include copy-clipboard.html %}
 ~~~ sql